SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: Experiments

 \subsection{Efficient Inference on Device}

 We utilize the open-source AutoGPTQ to extend CUDA kernel supporting experimental mixed-precision inference, with detailed process in Appendix~\ref{ap:im2}.
-We evaluate the deployment performance of LLaMA-7/13B and LLaMA-2-7B under 2/3-bit settings.
-The results indicate that our mixed-precision approach maintains a good compression rate on GPUs and significantly enhances model accuracy, only with a slight decrease in inference speed on the A800 (due to the inference alignment of different bit-width).
+As shown in Tab.~\ref{sample-table}, we evaluate the deployment performance of LLaMA-7/13B and LLaMA-2-7B under 2/3-bit settings.
+The results indicate that our mixed-precision approach maintains a good compression rate on GPUs and significantly enhances model accuracy, only with a slight decrease in inference speed on the A800.
+We also deploy the LLaMA-2-70B in Tab.~\ref{ap_llama2-70}.
 Since current 1-bit operations lack well hardware support, additional consumption of storage and computation is required on device.
 There remains considerable scope for optimization in mixed-precision computing, and we aim to further improve this in future work.